Gill6111-cg/daily-diary/Day04.md

 }
 ```

+### Explanation

+The value of `day` is 3, so the third case executes and displays "Wednesday".
+The `break` statement stops the execution after the matching case is found.

+---

 ## Discount Calculator Program

-During the practical session, I created a discount calculator using the `switch` statement.
+During the practical session, I created a discount calculator using a switch statement.

 ### Code